 The tourism sector in Eastern France

-- 10.4 billion euros excluding tax in turnover for the region’s businesses.
+- 6. 4 billion euros net turnover for companies in the territory

-- Millions of potential visitors within a 3-hour drive
+- Millions of potential visitors within a three-hour drive

 Eastern France, a major destination for tourism